yeeland/oui/CONTRIBUTING.md

   ```

   Where `_sizing.scss` contains the new code and `_sizing--deprecated.scss` is deprecated code.

-2. Add a line into `## [Unreleased][unreleased]` section in the CHANGLOG.md explaining the change.
+2. Add a line into `## [Unreleased][unreleased]` section in the `CHANGELOG.md` explaining the change.
+Use the `### Deprecated` heading.
-2. Make the needed changes in the application HTML after the release.
+3. Make the needed changes in the application HTML after the release.
-3. Communicate the breaking change to ADEPT to prevent deprecated code from being introduced.
+4. Communicate the breaking change to ADEPT to prevent deprecated code from being introduced.
+5. Create an issue on GitHub to track the deprecated code.
-4. After 14 days the UI Engineer should search the codebase one last time for depreciated HTML and delete the `--depreciated.scss` partial.
+6. After 14 days the UI Engineer should search the codebase one last time for depreciated HTML and delete the `--depreciated.scss` partial.

 ## Releasing a new version of OUI